 - Full particulars of the syllabus and the examination are contained in the Examination Regulations together with the Supplement (Part A synopses) to the Handbook for the Undergraduate Mathematics Courses. - You will receive a second notice later with information about the examination timetable and practical arrangements in the Schools, including information about examination numbers, handing in of scripts, and so on.
-We are expecting the Mathematics papers in the examination to be held in week 9 in Trinity Term, June 27th to July 1st June 2011; with one paper each day.
+We are expecting the Mathematics papers in the examination to be held in week 9 in Trinity Term, 18th June 23rd June 2012with one paper each day.
 These dates should be regarded as provisional. - A note about examination conventions relating to marking of Mathematics papers in Part A is attached.
-Your marks will be reported to you in the University's standard format which consists of a mark in the range 0-100 for each paper. - The examiners are planning to hold their final meeting on Friday 15th July 2011, and hope to distribute results to Colleges soon afterwards.
+Your marks will be reported to you in the University's standard format which consists of a mark in the range 0-100 for each paper. - The examiners are planning to hold their final meeting on Friday 6th July 2012, and hope to distribute results to Colleges soon afterwards.

-Chair of Part A Examiners Mathematical Institute Prof. T. Melham Chair of Examiners Final Honour Schools of Computer Science and Mathematics & Computer Science
+Prof. Henke Chair of Part A Examiners Mathematical Institute Dr A. Calinescu Chair of Examiners Final Honour Schools of Computer Science and Mathematics & Computer Science

-Hilary Term 2011
+Hilary Term 2012